arturo-lang/arturo/README.md

 As already mentioned, everything is a statement of the form `ID <expressions>`.
 So, how does this work?

-- Is your ID predefined?
-Then if it's a function it'll perform a function call.
-If it's a different symbol, you'll redefine it.
+- Is it the first time you are declaring this symbol?
+Then, the right-hand value will be assigned.
-- Is your ID not defined?
-Then the right-hand values will be assigned to your ID, pretty much like a regular variable assignment/initialization.
+- Is it not the first time?
+Then again, the right-hand value will be assigned.
-- Do you want to define a constant?
-Just suffix your ID with `:` when using it for the first time
+- Do you want to call a function you have declared, by name?
+Just prefix it with an exclamation mark.
+E.g.: `!myFunc "some arg" "another arg"`
 - Do you want to use the result of a function call as part of an expression?
 Just enclose the function call in `$(...)`	E.g.: `print $(reverse #(1 2 3))`

 Simple, isn't it?